-This supplement program is available to you only if you are awarded a CGS or PGS.
+This supplement program is available to you only if you are awarded an Alexander Graham Bell Canada Graduate Scholarship (CGS) or a Postgraduate Scholarship-Doctoral (PGS D).

 |Value||$5,000/year for up to two years|